embarki34/monituring-app/README.md

 ## Contact

-For any questions or inquiries, please contact [your email].
+For any questions or inquiries, please contact [mailto] : Embarki24@gmail.com.

 ---